Culinary School vs. Working in a Kitchen: Which Should You Do First?

 Culinary School Can Help You Quickly Hone Fundamental Culinary Skills

 A good culinary curriculum should provide you with a well-rounded education.
-Escoffier’s culinary arts programs, for example, start with foundational coursework in kitchen terminology, basic seasoning and cooking methods, knife skills, mise en place, and food safety and sanitation.
+Escoffier’s culinary school, for example, starts with foundational coursework in kitchen terminology, basic seasoning and cooking methods, knife skills, mise en place, and food safety and sanitation.

 After these courses, you might start building more advanced knowledge, like patisserie skills, menu design, and sustainable practices.
 Like working in a kitchen, you can also hone these skills through practice.
 But getting instant feedback and tips for improving – in an environment where you’re not under pressure to prove yourself in order to keep your job – is a definite perk of culinary school.